**Starting February 24th, UC Davis Health & UC Davis Campus will no longer offer phone call or SMS/Text as a way to authenticate.**

 Return to top

-3. Once logged in select your old device, click "Actions" and choose the "Remove device" option.
+3. Once logged in select your old device, click "I have a new phone" and choose the "Get Started" option.
+Confirm your ownership with that phone number and click "Send me a Passcode"

-5. You will then receive a unique 4-digit PIN via phone or text-message.
+5. You will then receive a unique code via text-message.
 Please enter the pin into the MFA webpage.

 1. If enrolling a smartphone, please download the Duo Mobile application from your app store.
 Open the Duo application and select the key+ icon in the top right corner.
 The Duo application will then open the camera on your device and you will need to take a picture of the QR code.
 Then select "Finish".